Azure/ResourceModules/modules/authorization/role-assignment/README.md

+<h1 style="color: steelblue;">⚠️ Moved to AVM ⚠️</h1>

+**This module has been evolved into the following AVM module: [avm/ptn/authorization/role-assignment](https://github.com/Azure/bicep-registry-modules/tree/main/avm/ptn/authorization/role-assignment).**

+The source code of this module has been removed from the main branch of this repository.
+If for any reason, you still need to access the CARML version of the module, you can find it [here](https://github.com/Azure/ResourceModules/tree/module-archive/modules/authorization/role-assignment).

+For more information about this transition, see the notice, [here](https://github.com/Azure/ResourceModules?tab=readme-ov-file#%EF%B8%8F-CARML---AVM-transition-%EF%B8%8F).

 # Role Assignments (All scopes) `[Microsoft.Authorization/roleAssignments]`

 This module deploys a Role Assignment at a Management Group, Subscription or Resource Group scope.